Migraine and headaches: nature and symptom picture

 The histamine has an imidazole ring and ethylamine as the basic structure that is shared with the neurotransmitters dopamine, norepinephrine and serotonin, and is synthesized by a variety of hematopoietic and neuroepithelial cells, so it has a wide range of features within and outside of the nervous system.

-Mast cells, histamine, migraine and other vascular headaches
+Mast cells, histamine, migraine and headaches

 Mast cells are found in the dura mater next to the trigeminal nociceptive inputs.
 On the basis of the hypothesis that envisage a process of meningeal sterile inflammation, these cells and mediation by histamine may have an important implication in the pathogenesis of migraine and the rest of vascular headaches.